esystemsdev/configuration/README.md

 .\SetupDeveloperEnv.ps1
 ```

+**Installation Process:**
+- The script will prompt you to select which groups of applications you wish to install.
+Available groups will be displayed, and the script will provide a brief description of each.
+- The "Development" group, containing essential development tools, will always be installed by default.
+- After selecting the desired groups, the script will proceed to install the necessary software, skipping any that are already installed.

 ### 2. `SetupDeveloperEnv.yaml`

 This YAML file contains the configuration data used by `SetupDeveloperEnv.ps1`.
 It lists all the software that needs to be installed, along with their respective download URLs, installation arguments, and checks to ensure they are installed correctly.